easelinc/tourist/README.md

 ### QTip2 tips

 An alternative is to use QTip2 tips.
-You need to include both the QTip js and css for these to work.
+You need to include both the QTip javascript and CSS for these to work.

 ```javascript
 var tour = new Tourist.Tour({